Henry F. Spaulding Coachman's House

-Henry F. Spaulding Coachman's House is a historic home located at Riverdale, The Bronx in New York, New York.
+Henry F. Spaulding Coachman's House is a historic home at 4970 Independence Avenue in Riverdale, Bronx, New York City.
 It was built about 1880 and is representative of the Stick-Eastlake style.
 The main section is a 2 1/2-story cottage dwelling with board and batten siding.
 It features jigsaw ornament, twin chimneys, and a polychromed slate roof.

+The house, originally located in Wave Hill across the street, was moved to its present location in 1909.
 It was listed on the National Register of Historic Places in 1982.